Charaka22912/Time-Table/README.md

 # Time Table Management System
-A web-based Time Table Management System built using the Django framework.
-This system is designed for managing lecture schedules, monitoring lecturer workloads, and applying for leave, with features to ensure smooth and efficient academic management.
+A Time Table Management System developed using the Django framework, designed to streamline academic operations.
+The system facilitates efficient scheduling of lectures, monitors lecturer workloads, and provides an integrated platform for managing leave applications, ensuring seamless coordination and effective management of academic activities.

 ## Features